jeffvella/EntitasGenerics/README.md

 which seemed to be the cleanest approach while ensuring that Entitas' procedure for updates is respected - the component pool is used to avoid allocations and events are properly fired.
 In many cases the lamda will be compiled to a static method so performance isn't significantly impacted (an additional level of redirection).

 `Unique` and `Flags` have their own special methods because they have special behavior and fits with Entitas' mantra of clear intent.
+But it would be trivial to also use the normal Set/Get methods since these are all simply `IComponent`s

     entity.SetFlag<DestroyedComponent>();
     entity.IsFlagged<DestroyedComponent>();